flox-examples/floxpkgs/Readme.md

 ## Setting up a channel dependency

 If you want to try building these examples, you need to specify that your floxpm user depends on this channel.
-Currently the only way to do this is by adding `"flox-examples"` to `channels.json` in your users nixexprs repository:
+The way to do this is by adding `"flox-examples"` to `channels.json` in your users floxpkgs repository:

-1. Follow the instructions for creating your nixexprs repository [here](https://beta.floxdev.com/docs/developer-guide/getting-started/), if you haven't already done so before
+1. Follow the instructions for creating your floxpkgs repository [here](https://beta.floxdev.com/docs/developer-guide/make_channel/), if you haven't already done so already
-2. Add a `channels.json` file to your nixexprs with contents
+2. Add a `channels.json` file to your floxpkgs with contents
     ```json
     [
       "flox-examples"